 While several renewable hydrogen production projects aimed at adding hydrogen to natural gas are already under development in Quebec, these projects have evolved until now in the absence of standards and regulations adapted to allow the development of this new form of renewable energy.
 In fact, the Quebec legislative and regulatory framework only deals with hydrogen as a hazardous material.

-However, on September 30, 2021, the National Assembly adopted An Act to amend the Act respecting energy efficiency and energy conservation standards for certain electrical or hydrocarbon-fuelled appliances, which, among other things, amends the Act respecting the Régie de l’énergie to include hydrogen as a “renewable source” natural gas.
-Thus, like RNG, hydrogen will now be qualified as natural gas from a renewable source, which should allow for the accelerated development of the green hydrogen industry in Quebec.
+However, on September 30, 2021, the National Assembly adopted An Act to amend the Act respecting energy efficiency and energy conservation standards for certain electrical or hydrocarbon-fuelled appliances, which, among other things, amends the Act respecting the Régie de l’énergie to include hydrogen as “gas from renewable sources” that can be added to traditional natural gas.
+This legislative change should promote the development of the green hydrogen sector in Quebec.

 The rapid changes put in place by the Quebec government suggest that renewable energy projects will be accelerated.
 These measures are intended to facilitate the achievement of the objectives of energy transition and reduction of greenhouse gas emissions by 2030.